ajaishankar/stimulus-reactive/README.md

   }

   connect() {
-    // item total will be updated whenever price or quantity changes this.effect(() => {
+    // item total will be updated when price or quantity changes this.effect(() => {
       this.totalTarget.textContent = (
         this.priceValue * this.quantityValue